 In addition to the noises, often referred to as phantom sounds, tinnitus can impact a person’s sense of balance and pressure within the ears.
 Tinnitus can occur in either ear or both ears simultaneously and is estimated to impact 50 million Americans.

 Can Tinnitus Be Caused by Allergies?

-The likelihood of experiencing tinnitus dramatically increased as you get older, not least because it is often linked to your brain attempting to fill in the voids that it doesn’t hear due to hearing loss.
+The likelihood of experiencing tinnitus dramatically increases as you get older, not least because it is often linked to your brain attempting to fill in the voids that it doesn’t hear due to hearing loss.
 However, age-related tinnitus is far from the only reason why you may have ringing in the ears.
 If you experience coexisting allergy and tinnitus, there is a strong chance that they are connected.

 Allergies impact around 50 million Americans too and often affect your throat or nose, which are joined in the ENT system by the ears.
 So, it should be no surprise that allergic tinnitus, otherwise known as allergic tinnitus or allergy-induced tinnitus, is a condition.

 Allergies happen because the body reacts to (ordinarily harmless) substances like pollen and dust.
 The body will subsequently release antibodies, including immunoglobin E, which can cause the common symptoms of sneezing, watery eyes, and nasal congestion.
 It can also lead to fluid being released in the ears, which can cause blockages.
 When combined with the irritation of the allergies, tinnitus symptoms can worsen.